SimplisticCode/Co-simulation-Verifier/README.md

 # Co-simulation-Verifier

 This repository shows the scenarios which the co-simulation verifier of the Paper Verification of Co-simulation algorithms has been tested against.

-The scenarios are described as several simulation units, the connections and a master algorithm.
+The scenarios are described as several simulation units, the connections and the master algorithm of the scenario.
 The scenarios are divided into two folders:

 * Examples contains a scenario and a correct master algorithm.